miguelscarv/opinions/README.md

 This file uses similar arguments to the ones in the Second Step, but here the `PATH` argument should point to a file with some predictions already made, like the ones in `data/predicted/twitter`.
-The `LEARNING_RATE` argument specifies a learning rate to fine tune the model and teh default one is `2e-5`.
+The `LEARNING_RATE` argument specifies a learning rate to fine tune the model and the default one is `2e-5`.
 The `BATCH_SIZE` argument specifies the number of documents needed to label before a training step.

+## Forth and Final Step - Topic Modeling

+1. Run `python3 topic_modeling.py --path PATH`

+This script uses the predictions made in previous steps (or true labels if available) to separate tweets into the number of semantic classes provided.
+It then does topic modeling using BERTopic in an attempt to better separate the tweets into reasons for or against an entity.
+Note that it will work better with more tweets.
+Here the `PATH` argument is the path to a file with predictions, like the ones in `data/predicted/twitter`